Leica M10-P vs Sony RX100 VI

 The M10-P can be obtained in two different colors (black, silver), while the RX100 VI is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 VI is considerably smaller (47 percent) than the Leica M10-P. In this context, it is worth noting that neither the M10-P nor the RX100 VI are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 VI is considerably smaller (47 percent) than the Leica M10-P. It is worth mentioning in this context that the M10-P is splash and dust resistant, while the RX100 VI does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 VI has a lens built in, whereas the M10-P is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10-P and their specifications in the Leica M Lens Catalog.